dotSlashJack/covid-risk-meter/README.md

-# Covid Risk Metric Code
+# Covid Risk Meter Code

 Support and backend code for https://tmrpa.org/covid-wc, developed for the City of Reno Public Health Emergency Advisory Board

 ### File structure

 ##### The core code can be found under the "zip" folder.

+local_run: allows you to run the meter locally (if you don't want to run with AWS).
+Rcommended to delete this from "zip" if you upload to AWS.
+Usage: python local_run.py --x <path/to/excel.xlsx> -m <meter> or <state> for state calculator.

 ThreatCalculator: contains a class with methods to calculate useful summary statistics